rsdoiel/rsdoiel.github.io/cv.md

 + SQL
 + Standard ML
 + Design and implementation of
-	+ RESTful API
+	+ RESTful API and middleware
-	+ http based middleware
 	+ content management systems
 	+ automated content aggregation, migration and analysis